 Two years ago, the district council set aside £770,000 in its capital growth budget for a single layer of decking at the King’s Road car park.

-The scheme, which would have roughly doubled the existing 340 pay-and-display spaces, was also suggested as a possible way to create extra capacity in the draft of the joint Henley and Harpsden neighbourhood plan.
+The scheme, which would have added about 90 pay-and-display spaces to the existing 340 ones, was also suggested as a possible way to create extra capacity in the draft of the joint Henley and Harpsden neighbourhood plan.